statamic/docs/content/collections/docs/new-antlers-parser.md

 <h1>{{ title }}</h1>
 ```

-Antlers also handles static expressions, which are useful when concatenating a as string together, setting fallback or default values, combining with [modifiers](#modifiers), and numerous other situations we can't think of right now but you may find yourself in eventually.
+Antlers also handles static expressions, which are useful when concatenating strings together, setting fallback or default values, combining with [modifiers](#modifiers), and numerous other situations we can't think of right now but you may find yourself in eventually.

 To render a static string, wrap it in single or double quotes, inside a pair of curly braces.